MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredreason.md

 The update was blocked due to Battery Saver being enabled.

 ### -field NeedUserInteraction: 8
-The update requires user interaction to proceed.
+The update requires user interaction in order to proceed.

 ### -field NeedUserAgreementForPolicy: 9
 A policy is configured that requires user agreement before the update can proceed.